 EEI members have a long history of making cost-effective investments in needed and beneficial transmission infrastructure.
 These investments ensure the reliable electric service that homes and businesses expect, while also supporting competitive wholesale electricity markets and a greener generation portfolio.
 This dedication to build a transmission grid to support 21st century demands provides numerous consumer benefits, while on average remaining the smallest portion of an electric customer’s bill.

-Since 2000, EEI’s members have significantly increased their development of our nation’s transmission infrastructure, investing approximately $11.1 billion in 2011 alone, and are projected to spend an additional $54.6 billion through 2015 (real $2011).
+Since 2000, EEI’s members have significantly increased their development of our nation’s transmission infrastructure, investing approximately $19.5 billion in 2014 alone, and are projected to spend an additional $85 billion through 2018.